 The green of East Pakistan will have to be painted red.— Maj.
 Gen. Rao Farman Ali (Pakistan Army)

-The sole purpose of taking this topic up separately is to highlight the heinous crimes and the inhuman treatment inflicted upon the Bengali women by the oppressors and their silent suffering and supreme sacrifice in the war of liberation.
-Although not ascertained, but as many as 200,000 - 400,000 women were raped, which makes it one of the worst cases of genocidal rapes in the documented history of human civilization.
-However, there's more to it and academics and intelligentsia all over the world agree that this was perhaps the first time, rape was consciously deployed as a 'weapon of war', with the sole purpose of breaking the morale of the secessionist forces, essentially the Mukti Bahini.
-There are plenty of accounts of women picked up at will by the Pakistani soldiers and repeatedly raped for weeks and months.
-Some were tied to trees while others were taken to the army camps that became 'harems', where savagery was unleashed upon them.
-Many succumbed to the torture and starvation in these rape camps.
-It's ironical that despite the harrowing tales and evidence available, there still continues to be an air of disbelief around this inhumane chapter of the Bangladeshi liberation war, especially from a Pakistani perspective.
+The sole purpose of taking up this topic separately is to highlight the heinous crimes and the inhuman treatment inflicted upon the Bengali women by the oppressors and their silent suffering and supreme sacrifice in the war of liberation.
+Although not ascertained, but as many as 200,000 - 400,000 women were sexually assaulted and raped, which makes it one of the worst cases of genocidal rapes in the documented history of human civilization.
+However, there's more to it and academics and intelligentsia all over the world agree that, rape was consciously deployed as a 'weapon of war'.
+The sole intent was breaking the morale of the secessionist forces, essentially the Mukti Bahini.
+There are plenty of accounts of women picked up at will by the Pakistani soldiers and of army camps becoming 'harems'.
+The survivors account are explicit and speak of, how many victims succumbed to the torture and starvation inside these camps.
+It's ironical that despite the harrowing tales and some of the evidence available, there still continues to be an air of disbelief around this inhumane chapter of the Bangladeshi liberation war.
+Especially from a Pakistani perspective.

 Dr. Bina D'Costa, who focuses on human rights, justice and security issues in South Asia was amongst the few on the forefront of taking up this cause.
 She even managed to track down the Australian obstetrician, Geoffrey Davis, who was brought to Dhaka in February 1972 by the London based International Planned Parenthood Federation (IPPF) and the United Nations.
 Davis was tasked with performing late-term abortions and facilitating the large-scale international adoption of the war babies born to Bangladeshi women.
 He remained there for a period of six months.
 According to Dr. Davis, these women were treated in the worst possible way by their husbands or family members.
 He says, “And the men didn’t want to talk about it at all!
 Because according to them the women had been defiled.
 If they had been defiled they had no status at all.
 They might as well be dead.
 And men killed them.
 I couldn’t believe it!”
 Rape victims suffered from both sides.
 While interviewing him Bina was also apprised of the strategy of the Pakistani soldiers.
 Davis describes, “They’d keep the infantry back and put artillery ahead and they would shell the hospitals and schools.
 And that caused absolute chaos in the town.
 And then the infantry would go in and begin to segregate the women.
 Apart from little children, all those that were sexually matured would be segregated.
 And then the women would be put in the compound under guard and made available to the troops.”